-Author name in bold denotes the presenting author

 Conclusions: NOTCH1 mutations predict poor survival and are a resistance mechanism to CD20xCD3 BsAb, while TP53 mutations do not seem to have an adverse effect on response or survival.
 We suggest investigation of NOTCH1 mutations in patients before undergoing treatment with CD20 targeted T-cell engaging therapies.

 Disclosures: Grauslund: Amgen, Astra Zeneca, Thermo Fisher Scientific: Consultancy; Merck: Research Funding.
 Gjerdrum: consultancy fees from Kyowa Kirin: Consultancy.
 Trab: Janssen: Research Funding.
 Larsen: Roche: Consultancy; Gilead: Consultancy; Genentech: Research Funding.
 Clausen: AbbVie: Consultancy, Honoraria, Membership on an entity's Board of Directors or advisory committees, Other: Travel Expenses; Gilead: Consultancy, Honoraria, Membership on an entity's Board of Directors or advisory committees; AstraZeneca: Consultancy, Honoraria, Other: Travel Expenses; Genmab: Consultancy, Honoraria, Membership on an entity's Board of Directors or advisory committees, Other: Travel Expenses; Incyte: Consultancy, Honoraria; Roche: Consultancy, Honoraria, Other: Travel Expenses; Pfizer: Other: Travel Expenses; Janssen: Consultancy, Honoraria, Membership on an entity's Board of Directors or advisory committees, Other: Travel Expenses.
 Niemann: Novo Nordisk: Research Funding; CSL Behring, Genmab, Takeda, Beigene, MSD, Lilly: Consultancy; AbbVie, Janssen, AstraZeneca, Novo Nordisk Foundation, Octapharma: Consultancy, Research Funding.
-Gronbaek: Otsuka Pharma: Membership on an entity's Board of Directors or advisory committees; Janssen: Other: research grant.
+Gronbaek: Otsuka Pharma: Membership on an entity's Board of Directors or advisory committees; Janssen: Research Funding.
 Hutchings: AstraZeneca: Membership on an entity's Board of Directors or advisory committees, Research Funding; Takeda: Honoraria, Membership on an entity's Board of Directors or advisory committees, Research Funding; BMS/Celgene: Honoraria, Membership on an entity's Board of Directors or advisory committees, Research Funding; AbbVie: Honoraria, Membership on an entity's Board of Directors or advisory committees, Research Funding; Genmab: Honoraria, Membership on an entity's Board of Directors or advisory committees, Research Funding; Genentech: Research Funding; Incyte: Research Funding; Janssen/J&J: Honoraria, Membership on an entity's Board of Directors or advisory committees, Research Funding; Merck: Honoraria, Membership on an entity's Board of Directors or advisory committees; Novartis: Research Funding.

 *signifies non-member of ASH